 Once the chicken has been sliced, you can assemble the chopped chicken salad and pour over the dressing.

-This vinaigrette is one of my favorites, adapted from this Apple White Cheddar Spinach Salad, which is a fall favorite.
+This chopped salad dressing is one of my favorites, adapted from this Apple White Cheddar Spinach Salad, which is a fall favorite.

 Simply combine all the vinaigrette ingredients in a small jar or container with a lid (a canning jar works great here) and shake it up until combined.
 It’s such a versatile vinaigrette for a wide variety of salads and you can use is as a chicken marinade.